 The whole of Tulum is quite safe, especially around the sleepy town and main drag of beach.

-Since the town is the epicenter of Tulum, it’s generally the safest area you can be, especially if you’re looking for a secure place to stay.
+Since downtown Tulum is where most restaurants and shops are, it’s generally the safest area you can be, especially if you’re looking for a secure place to stay.
 You’ll never have to worry about walking home alone at night as the main streets tend to be well-lit and full of people into the wee hours of the morning.

 There is also a selection of hotels along the beach in Tulum that offer safe places to stay.
 The only downside is that the beach is a little ways from town, leading to dark bike rides on empty streets if you plan on heading home late one night.